On-Chain Oracle (Ethereum)

 Our consumer is funded!

-Once funded, click on
+Once funded, click on getBAYCPrice

-= your oracle address_jobId
+= your oracle address

-= your job ID WITHOUT DASHES, mine looks like this6be38109f4464658b2fc5fff40dd973b
+= your job ID WITHOUT DASHES, mine looks like this 6be38109f4464658b2fc5fff40dd973b

-Hit
+Hit transact

-!After the transaction confirms, give it a bit of time (up to a min) and hopefully when you hit the
+After the transaction confirms, give it a bit of time (up to a min) and hopefully when you hit the currentPrice

 field you get a number other than 0!
-Mine is showing 9879105914415002000000 (price of BAYC in wei)You can repeat the same operation but this time calling
+Mine is showing 9879105914415002000000 (price of BAYC in wei)

-set to a unix timestamp such as1645215894
+set to a unix timestamp such as 1645215894

 This will update the price on the consumer contract.
 Note that with current architecture, the contract only stores a single price